Museum Cabinets for Preservation, Access & Growth

 - Adjustable shelving for multi-type collections

 As museum collections grow, traditional shelving can’t keep up.
-Museum cabinets condense stored items into smaller footprints using vertical space and enclosed drawers.
-Most institutions gain 30–50% more capacity within the same square footage by converting from open shelving to cabinet systems
+Museum storage cabinets condense stored items into smaller footprints using vertical space and enclosed drawers.
+Most institutions gain 30 to 50% more capacity within the same square footage by converting from open shelving to cabinet systems.

 Museum Cabinets for Storage: